Chinese Festivals and Holidays calendar

 Singles day (Guāng gùn jié 光棍节)

 A very recent special day, is ‘Single's Day’ when young , single people buy themselves presents.
 The festival started among men at Nanjing University in the 1990s and has caught on rapidly in cities throughout China and amongst single women too.
-The choice of date is based on the fact that 11.11 has four single 'ones' in it.
+The choice of date is based on the fact that 11.11 has four single 'ones' in it, representing two 11 couples.
 It is now a popular day to declare love and propose marriage.
+More importantly it has become the world's busiest shopping day (lots online but lots in shops too), Alibaba in particular promote it as a special occasion to spend money.
 It is not a national holiday.

 Downloading information about character